Overview

 - Pain and tenderness at the site.

-- Lump with the pus-filled center.
+- A lump with a pus-filled center.

 - Oozing clear fluid or developing a crust.